TZstatsADS/Fall2017-project3-grp2/doc/a_note_on_contributions.md

 [Contribution Statement]

 + Yiran Li:
-  + Designed the workflow, arranged meetings and delegated tasks
+  + Designed the workflow, arranged meetings and delegated tasks.
   + Created the training, testing, and cross validation function for Random Forest.
 The cross validation function calculates and compares the cv errors and running time of various n_tree values.
   + Produced the PCA function and sample code for dimension reduction to a user-specified number of features.